 This is a trader who opens and closes trading positions on the same day.

 Day traders are usually speculators and use derivative products like CFDs to try to profit from the rise or fall of the price of an asset.

 How to Open Forex Trading Account

 Step 2) Open your Trading Account: Go to the website of the broker that you want to signup with.
-Go to the website that is listed on the CMA page, to avoid any clones.

 On the broker’s website, go to the “Open Account” section, and complete the signup process.

 Step 3) Submit your documents for KYC: All regulated brokers are required to complete the KYC of trading clients.

 You will be required to submit details like your ID proof & Address Proof.
 The brokers generally verify it within 48 hours, that is 2 working days.

 Step 4) Download the Platform: All brokers offer platforms like MetaTrader or their own proprietary platforms.
 Most forex brokers offer multiple platforms.

 You will generally get an email from the broker regarding the details on how to download and log in to your platform.